yhj137/PianistTransformer/README.md

 1.  **Load Score (`Load MIDI`)**: Click the `Load MIDI` button on the right side of the interface to select the score MIDI file you want to render.

 2.  **Adjust Generation Parameters**:
     *   **`Temperature`**: Controls the randomness of the generated output.
-A higher value leads to a more "improvisational" feel, while a lower value makes the result more stable and deterministic.
+A higher value leads to a more "improvisational" feel.
+Note that setting the temperature too low may cause the model to produce extreme expressions or fall into repetitive local patterns.
+We recommend starting from the default value and making moderate adjustments for the best results.
     *   **`Top-p`**: A more advanced sampling strategy that controls the diversity of the output.
 It is generally recommended to keep the default value.
     *   **`Max Tempo`**: Controls the maximum tempo value when saving the edited rendered MIDI.
 Any tempo exceeding this value will be clipped.